 - "tag" Shared arrays can be tagged with a type that will be available to other processes accessing the array.
 Usage is array_op("tag", arr, arg) where arr is the array and arg is "mca", "image", "frames", "scan" or "info". - "untag" Removes tag information. - "info" Returns or sets the info field of a shared array segment.
 The field can be contain up to 512 bytes of arbitrary text.
 When setting the field, if the string argument is longer than 512 bytes, the first 512 bytes will be copied.
 The function returns the number of bytes copied, -1 if arr is not a shared array or 0 if arr is a shared array that doesn't support the info field.
 The info field is included in SHM_VERSION version 6 headers, added in SPEC release 6.00.08. - "meta" Returns or sets the meta area of a shared array segment.
 With spec, the field can contain up to 8,192 bytes of arbitrary text.
 When setting the field, if the string argument is longer than 8,192 bytes, the first 8,192 bytes will be copied.
 The function returns the number of bytes copied, -1 if arr is not a shared array or 0 if arr is a shared array that doesn't support the meta field.
-The meta field is included in SHM_VER-SION version 6 headers, added in SPEC release 6.00.08. - array_dump([file,] arr [, arr2 ...][, options ...])
-Efficiently writes the data in the array arr and optionally arrays arr2, ..., etc. If the initial optional file argument is given, the output is to the named file or device.
-Otherwise, output is to all "on" output devices, most notably the screen.
-The additional optional options arguments are strings that control the formatting.
+The meta field is included in SHM_VER-SION version 6 headers, added in SPEC release 6.00.08.

 A format argument can specify a printf()-style format for the values.
 The default format is "\$.9g", which prints nine digits of precision using fixed point or exponential format, whichever is more appropriate to the value's magnitude.
-Recognized format characters are e or E (exponential), f (fixed point), g or G (fixed or exponential based on magnitude), d (decimal integer), u (unsigned integer), o (octal integer), x or x (hexadecimal integer).
+Recognized format characters are e or E (exponential), f (fixed point), g or G (fixed or exponential based on magnitude), d (decimal integer), u (unsigned integer), \circ (octal integer), \times or X (hexadecimal integer).
 All formats accept standard options such as precision and field width.
 For example, "\$15.8f" uses fixed-point format with eight digits after the decimal point and a fifteen-character-wide field.
 For the integer formats, double values will be converted to integers.
 Also, initial characters can be included in the format string, for example, "0x\$08x" is valid.

-The option "%D=C", specifies an alternate delimiter character C to replace the default space character delimiter that is placed between each element in a row of output.
-For example, one might use a comma, a colon or the tab character with "%D=,", "%D=:" or "%D=\t", respectively.
-Use "%D=" for no delimiter.
+The option "D=c", specifies an alternate delimiter character c to replace the default space character delimiter that is placed between each element in a row of output.
+For example, one might use a comma, a colon or the tab character with "D=, ", "D=: " or "D=', respectively.
+Use "D=" for no delimiter.

 Also, by default, the output is one data row per line.
 Thus, for one-dimensional row-wise arrays, all elements will be printed on one line, while one-dimensional column-wise array will have just one data element per line.
 For two-dimensional arrays, each line will contain one row of data.
-The number of elements per line can be controlled with the options "%#[C|W]".
+The number of elements per line can be controlled with the options "&#[C|W]".
 For one-dimensional arrays, the number # is the number of elements to print per line.
 For two-dimensional arrays, # is the number of rows to print per line.
 If an optional W is added, the number becomes the number of elements to print per line, which can split two-dimensional arrays at different points in the rows.
 If an optional C is added to the option string, a backslash will be added to each line where a row is split.
 (The C-PLOT scans.4 user function can properly interpret such "continued" lines for one-dimensional MCA-type array data.)